 He wants to open hundreds of locations in the next five years.
 It’s a huge task, but Roberts is a big dreamer.

 So why am I so excited about healthy fast food?
 I’m not, particularly.
 What I am excited about is Roberts’ dream to stimulate change that helps make a better world.
-What I get excited about is getting people to think and act just a little differently that results in more “good.”
+What I get excited about is getting people to think and act just a little differently which results in more “good.”
 That’s what I believe we’re doing here at TisBest.
 Our Charity Gift Cards are a fairly radical approach to gift-giving.
 But they require only a minor change in behavior to create a significant change in the world around us.

 A growing number of individuals and businesses seem to agree.
 Like Roberts, TisBest is just seeing the beginning and it’s going to continue as far out as we can see.
 That’s pretty exciting.
 And I think it’s good for everybody.